schlagelk/Mariachi/README.md

 ### Building and Developing Mariachi ####
 Mariachi is built with Apple's Swift language, [Swift Argument Parser](https://github.com/apple/swift-argument-parser) and Swift Package Manager.
 You can clone the repo and open `Package.swift` to launch the project in Xcode.
 If you wish to build and run the Mariachi executbale, you can run `swift build -c release` from the project root - this gives you an exectuable located at `.build/release/mariachi` ready for release.

-The project also comes with some very basic unit tests - you can run those from the project root using `swift test`, or with Xcode's interface.
+The project also comes with some very basic unit tests - you can run those from the project root using `swift test` or using Xcode's interface.

 The suggested way of deploying the Mariachi executable is to use Docker.
-This project contains a Dockerfile as well as an entrypoint script (`entrypoint.sh`) used by the Docker container.
-This script just checks if certain variables are set before executing the Mariachi exectuable.
+This project contains a Dockerfile as well as an entrypoint script (entrypoint.sh) used by the Docker container.
+This script just checks if certain variables are set before executing the Mariachi exectuable on the server where configured.